 - Hyper-focused on the perpetrator’s wants and needs

-- Accepting and agreeing with the perpetrator’s point of view
+- Accepting and agreeing with the perpetrator

-- Perceiving anyone, who encourages them to escape from the abusive relationship, as an enemy
+- Perceiving anyone who encourages them to escape from the abusive relationship as an enemy

 Causes of Trauma Bonding